This section contains information on how to configure the Sakuli dashboard.

 }

-with access to the dashboard.
-Each entry consists of "<username>": "<argon2i hashed password>"
+users with access to the dashboard.
+Each entry consists of "<username>": "<argon2i hashed password>".
+In this case

-is specified, a user without a valid set of jwt tokens is redirected to a login page.
+If an AUTHENTICATION_CONFIG is specified, a user without a valid set of jwt tokens is redirected to a login page.
 After a

 successful login, the user is redirected to the actual dashboard view.
 The current set of jwt tokens is stored locally.